srikantamaparna/FaceRecognition/README.md

 # FaceRecognition
-Face Rcognition is used to display related face information
+Face Recognition is used to display related face information.
+Add students details in the excel sheet and give that address in the program.
+Add students photos in a file and give photo name as their roll number.so,that we can access their details from the excel sheet.